Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

 Although it is obvious that the commutator $[\virm{l}_n,\virm{l'}_m]$ is expressed as a linear combination of $\virm{l''}_{n+m}$ with $l''\leq l+l'$, its precise expression looks more complicated and we do not give it for simplicity.
+We note also that the commutators from~\eqref{enrg-enrg}-\eqref{enrg-enrg-gen} have central charge terms which are the vacuum expectations of these commutators (we do not give explicit computations for brevity).
 Finally, we conclude that the vector space with the basis $\enrg^{(l)}_n$, $\virm{l}_n$ and $\bvirm{l}_n$, with $l\geq0$ and $n\in\oZ$, has a Lie algebra structure.
 We will denote \textit{this Lie algebra as $\interch$}.
-An embedding of the Lie algebra $\interch$ of local operators into $\bglinf$ is constructed in App.~\Appglinf.
 It is noteworthy to mention that all operators that appear in repeated commutators of $\enrg^{(0)}_n$, including all $\enrg^{(l)}_n$, do commute with the action of $\LQGodd$.
 We thus have that the action of the enveloping algebra $U\interch$ commutes with $\LQGodd$.